 Komatsu | Thanos | Hadjiargyrou

-The overall goal of this research is to determine if methyphenidate (MP), sold as Ritalin, is harmful to skeletal development and if so, how to reduce its adverse effects.
+The overall goal of this research was to determine if methyphenidate (MP), sold as Ritalin, is harmful to skeletal development and if so, how to reduce its adverse effects.

-The present research extends previous research finding that chronic exposure of methylphenidate (MP) in adolescent rats was detrimental to development.
-This research utilizes the novel two bottle oral dosing method that provides in rats an MP pharmacokinetic profile to that observed clinically.
-The research team uses a multidisciplanary approach to looking at behavioral, neurochemical and skeletal response to a chronic exposure to MP in both males and females as well as determine if alternative dosing protocols can mitigate the adverse effects of MP on development.
+This research extends previous research finding that chronic exposure of methylphenidate (MP) in adolescent rats was detrimental to development and utilized the novel two-bottle oral dosing method that provides in rats an MP pharmacokinetic profile to that observed clinically.
+The research team used a multidisciplanary approach to looking at behavioral, neurochemical and skeletal response to a chronic exposure to MP in both males and females as well as determine if alternative dosing protocols can mitigate the adverse effects of MP on development.